-There are a few places in Goreme that offer an Hammam in a Turkish Bath.
-Heybe Hotel is a really good option as their website is very up to date and user-friendly with all the information and prices, I also popped into the spa and it’s really nice and relaxing, and pretty fancy.
+There are a few places in Goreme that offer a Hammam in a Turkish Bath.
+Heybe Hotel is a really good option as their website is very up-to-date and user-friendly with all the information and prices, I also popped into the spa and it’s really nice and relaxing, and pretty fancy.

 Cooking Class in Cappadocia

-Cultural Activity: Food is a big part of Turkish Culture and there are plenty of Cooking Classes available on offer when you arrive in Cappadocia.
+Food is a big part of Turkish Culture and there are plenty of Cooking Classes available on offer when you arrive in Cappadocia.

 Cafe Hop in Goreme

-Chilled Activity: If you’d rather have a chilled afternoon, be sure to head to a cafe or restaurant terrace, or even your own hotel terrace if you have one, get a Turkish Coffee or Turkish Tea and enjoy the views of the town for a few hours because this really is a fairytale land and you don’t have to be doing lots of busy activities to appreciate it!
+If you’d rather have a chilled afternoon, be sure to head to a cafe or restaurant terrace, or even your own hotel terrace if you have one, get a Turkish Coffee or Turkish Tea and enjoy the views of the town for a few hours because this really is a fairytale land and you don’t have to be doing lots of busy activities to appreciate it!

-Sunset Viewpoint in Goreme
+Sunset Point in Goreme

-If you are feeling a bit more adventurous though you could head to Uchisar Rock Castle instead for sunset, it’s the highest point in Cappadocia and a popular places to visit for sunrise and sunset.
+If you are feeling a bit more adventurous though you could head to Uchisar Rock Castle instead for sunset in Cappadocia, it’s the highest point in Cappadocia and a popular place to visit for sunrise and sunset.

 Dinner in Goreme

-Day 2 in Cappadocia
+2 Days in Cappadocia

-If you didn’t do a Hot Air Balloon Ride the morning before, be sure to book one in for this morning.
+If you didn’t do a Hot Air Balloon Ride the morning before, be sure to book one in for this morning on your Cappadocia itinerary.
 If you did, I still recommend you get up early and watch the Balloons in Cappadocia from the ground!